efretland/home-workout-generator/README.md

 Final output of the todaysworkout() function is:

 - Dataframe with 3 columns (exercise name, number of sets, number of reps)
-- Text message with target completion time
+- Message with target completion time
-- Text message with words of encouragement
+- Message with words of encouragement